joalisonpereira/expo-next-router/README.md

 # expo-next-router 🚀

 Library that brings the familiar Next.js file-based routing conventions to Expo Router projects.
-By introducing an intermediate `pages/` folder, it ensures only files following the `page`, `layout`, and `not-found` conventions become routes, leaving the rest of your feature structure free for plain components.
+By introducing an intermediate `pages/` folder, it guarantees that only `page`, `layout`, and `not-found` files turn into routes—so you can confidently keep child components, hooks, and utilities right beside the page file without polluting Expo Router.

 ## Why it helps 🌟